rdubois-crypto/UnruggableWallet/README.md

 ## Live contracts addresses

 While the main contract storing Musig2 verification is deployed on all chains.
 Only Mekong enables today a delegation using 7702.
+A script present in /script enables to deploy in all the following networks.

 - Mekong testnet